211206NET/trainer-code/10MSA/aws.md

         - Check both credential types, programmatic access and password
         - Make sure to save the credential given to you at the end, because you won't be able to access this after you exit this page

-2. Create a new VPC with the template AWS provides for us, from CloudFormation
+2. Create a new VPC stack with the template AWS provides for us, from CloudFormation
     - use this template url: `https://amazon-eks.s3.us-west-2.amazonaws.com/cloudformation/2020-10-29/amazon-eks-vpc-private-subnets.yaml`
-    - make sure you give it some relevant name
+    - make sure you give it a relevant name

 3. Log out from root user and then log in as the newly created IAM user